Eric Reid files grievance against the NFL, saying teams are colluding to deny him a job

 Mark Geragos, who represents Reid and Kaepernick, confirmed the filing to CNN.
 Kaepernick, who has been a free agent since March 2017, filed a similar collusion grievance against the league in October.

 Reid, a safety, is currently a free agent after playing for the 49ers for five seasons.
 He was a first-round NFL draft pick in 2013 and was named that season to the Pro Bowl and the NFL All-Rookie team.
-He started 13 games for San Francisco last season.
+Reid played in 13 games last season, starting 12.

 "Our union supports Eric and we are considering other legal options to pursue," the NFLPA said.